Caral–Supe civilization: History and geography

 The radiocarbon work of Jonathan Haas et al., found that 10 of 95 samples taken in the Pativilca and Fortaleza areas dated from before 3500 BCE.
 The oldest, dating from 9210 BCE, provides "limited indication" of human settlement during the Pre-Columbian Early Archaic era.
 Two dates of 3700 BCE are associated with communal architecture, but are likely to be anomalous.
 It is from 3200 BC onward that large-scale human settlement and communal construction are clearly apparent.
 Mann, in a survey of the literature in 2005, suggests "sometime before 3200 BCE, and possibly before 3500 BCE" as the beginning date of the Caral–Supe formative period.
 He notes that the earliest date securely associated with a city is 3500 BCE, at Huaricanga, in the Fortaleza area of the north, based on Haas's dates.

 Haas's early third millennium dates suggest that the development of coastal and inland sites occurred in parallel.
 But, from 2500 to 2000 BCE, during the period of greatest expansion, the population and development decisively shifted toward the inland sites.
 All development apparently occurred at large interior sites such as Caral, although they remained dependent on fish and shellfish from the coast.
 The peak in dates is in keeping with Shady's dates at Caral, which show habitation from 2627 BCE to 2020 BCE.
 That coastal and inland sites developed in tandem remains disputed, however (see next section).

+In 2025, new archaeological work led by Ruth Shady linked the abandonment of Caral to a prolonged drought around 2200 BCE, part of the global 4.2-kiloyear climate event.
+Excavations at associated sites such as Vichama on the Pacific coast and Peñico inland indicate that populations from the Supe Valley relocated rather than collapsed, rebuilding settlements that preserved Caral–Supe architectural layouts and ceremonial spaces.
+Temple friezes at Vichama depict scenes of famine, death and later renewal (including stylized images of starving figures, pregnant women, large fish and a lightning-struck toad), which researchers interpret as a visual record of the drought and the hoped-for return of rainfall.
+Archaeologists note a continued lack of fortifications or weaponry at these sites, suggesting that the society adapted to the climatic crisis without widespread warfare.